BerkeleyLab/Bedrock/badger/mem_gate.md

 Two types of transactions are supported.
-A single-beat transaction where single read or write bus cycles are encoded, and a more complex, block-transfer based, where a burst of reads and writes to consecutive addresses are encoded in a more efficient manner.
+A single-beat transaction where single read or write bus cycles are encoded, and a more complex, block-transfer based, where a burst of reads or writes to consecutive addresses are encoded in a more efficient manner.

-A single-beat transaction is encoded in 64 bits and is comprised of command, address and data fields.
+A single-beat transaction is encoded in 64 bits and is composed of command, address and data fields.
 The diagram below shows how this transaction type can be used to form a simple packet containing two single-beat read or write transactions.